-- Applications that fall outside the technical parameters specified in Section I.B of the FOA. - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates the laws of thermodynamics). - Applications that do not meet the teaming arrangements specified in Section I.B of the FOA for Area of Interest 1.
+- Applications that fall outside the technical parameters specified in Section I.B of the FOA, including but not limited to: - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates the laws of thermodynamics). - o AOI 1b - Applications for AOI 1b that do not meet the specified teaming arrangements. - o AOI 3c - Applications for AOI 3c that do not meet the specified teaming arrangements. - o AOI 5a - Applications for AOI 5a that do not meet the specified teaming arrangements. - o AOI5b - Applications for AOI 5b that do not meet the specified feedstock requirements.